welchbm/VisualizeClinvar/README.md

 The code used to run VisualizeClinvar.com

-The files I've added are called: defaultStyes.css (CSS for index page) index.html.haml (code for index page)
+The files I've added are called:

+defaultStyes.css (CSS for index page) and index.html.haml (code for index page)